 3. See the Trevi Fountain and Fall of Atlantis Show at Caesars Palace

-Trevi Fountain Caesars Palace
+Trevi Fountain Las Vegas

 Can’t make it to Rome this year (don’t miss our 50 magical things to do in Rome if you can!)?
 Why not head to the Vegas version of Rome’s famous Trevi Fountain at Caesars Palace instead?
+It’ll be a lot cheaper and way less crowded than the one in Italy!

+You’ll find it outside the Forum Shops on the Las Vegas Boulevard side.
 While there, also be sure to watch the free Fall of Atlantis show, which is performed every hour on the hour, and features animatronics, laser, fire and water effects.
-It’s located inside the Forum Shops as well.
+It’s located inside the Forum Shops.

 4. Snap a Selfie at the Las Vegas Sign